Deducteam/lambdapi/doc/commands.rst

    open std.bool;
    require open church.sums;

-Note that ``open`` always takes as argument a qualified identifier.
+Note that ``open`` always takes as arguments qualified identifiers.
 See :doc:`module` for more details.

+Note that aliased modules cannot be open.

 .. _require: